ham-81/hanna-231cs125-employeeskillsinventory/README.md

 Update the connection string in appsettings.json with your database details.

+Run the 'dotnet restore' command to restore the project dependencies:

 Run the application!
 Navigation links to all the CRUD operations are available on the home page.